kurt-hectic/blog/_posts/2025-11-01-wdqms-observability.markdown

 Cron-jobs run at different times of the day and with varying frequency.
 Since some cron-jobs depend on successful completion of others, the start times are set so that dependent cron-jobs are launched after the completion of jobs they depend on.
 For example, the data aggregation jobs are launched after the data-fetching jobs obtaining data from NWP centers.
-To optimize the start date of cron-jobs, the team required an overview of the start time, end-time and running time of the various cron-jobs, including their evolution over time and including their variance.
+To optimize the start date of cron-jobs, an overview of the start time, end-time and running time of the various cron-jobs is needed, including their evolution over time and including their variance.
 Another reason requiring cron-job runtime parameters was to have a baseline to compare more efficient implementations of the algorithms to.

 ![Kubernetes cron-jobs]( {{ '/assets/images/k8s-jobs.png' | relative_url }}  )
 *WDQMS data-processing jobs in the K9s console.*

 Cron-job runtime properties like start and enddate can be conceptualized as metrics, allowing analysis over time and using labels to distinguish between cron-jobs.

 ### Error detection
 Error detection is cricital in WDQMS, because errors in the data-processing jobs mean that users do not see the latest data.
-While the team had already implemented a log-file based system of error detection, it lacked a convenient approach to detecting jobs that failed without error message, for example when being terminated by the Kubernetes cluster or when jobs were not lauchend to begin with due to configuration issues.
+While a log-file based system of error detection had already been implemented, it lacked a convenient approach to detecting jobs that failed without error message, for example when being terminated by the Kubernetes cluster or when jobs were not lauchend to begin with due to configuration issues.
 To debug problems the team also required more insight about how often cron-jobs failed over time and see this information in the context of other system parameters.